 Welcome to Namibia.
 You're in for the best holiday ever!
 You've arrived and it's time to get started.
 Meet with your NTS representative and transfer to the car rental company offices in Windhoek to complete all rental procedures.
 You will then receive travel documents and travel pack full of goodies, directions and a map.

-When you're there: The remainder of the day can be spent relaxing at your own leisure post long haul flight.
+When you're there: The remainder of the day can be spent at your own leisure post long haul flight.
 Time for dinner: head into town.
 There are loads of great restaurants boasting good food and a local vibe.
 Ask reception to make a recommendation and a reservation for you unless you plan to dine on site, which is also possible.

 The Olive Exclusive

 Breakfast and an easy drive on tarred roads will take you to the red dunes of the Kalahari.

 On the way: It's about a 3 to 4 hour drive so take it easy.
 You can pop into town for a spot of shopping before you depart Windhoek.
 Some snacks and drinks for the road are a must.

 When you're there: Your lodges offer scenic drives, game viewing activities and nature trails.
 The sunsets are spectacular and a good excuse for a gin and tonic.

 Sunsets are spectacular.
 You're off to a good start.

 Day 3: Fish River Canyon ( 1 night )